 5. May Smoothen Out Your Skin

 The hydrating and anti-aging properties of squalane oil may improve your skin texture.
 Squalane oil is an excellent emollient and using it regularly can leave your skin feeling smooth.
-Anecdotal evidence suggests that it can also reduce your skin pore size and any skin spots.
+Anecdotal evidence suggests that it can also reduce your skin pore size, age spots, and pigmentation.

 6. May Help Treat Skin Irritation